-When uploading footage, audio, images or photographs that depict recognizable human beings or identifiable buildings you must acquire a signed release form.
+When uploading footage or images that depict recognizable human beings or identifiable buildings, you must acquire a signed release form.

 What are Model And Property Releases?